 Department of Public Safety’s Sworn University Police Officers have the authority of commissioned police officers with full power of arrest deriving their law enforcement authority from New Jersey statutes (Title 18A, Sections 6-4.2 and 6-4.5) and the Trustees of Princeton University.
 Title 18A, Section 6-4.5 provides that the University police officers “shall possess all the powers of policemen and constables in criminal cases and offenses against the law anywhere in the State of New Jersey [including the powers of arrest], pursuant to any limitations as may be imposed by the governing body of the institution which appointed and commissioned the person.”

-Our Sworn University Police Officers are required to complete the same police academies and annual training as their municipal counterparts.
+Our University police officers are required to complete the same police academies and annual training as their municipal counterparts.
 This training has been approved and authorized by the State of New Jersey Division of Criminal Justice Police Training Commission.
-Our campus police are unarmed, yet have all qualified with a firearm while at the police academy.
-Officers also are required to attend mandatory in-service training throughout the year to enable them to perform more efficiently and more safely.
-Our Patrol division is comprised of an Administrative Lieutenant, Administrative Sergeant and Patrol Captain, Lieutenants, Sergeants and Corporals.
+Our University police officers who are unarmed on a daily basis have access to a rifle in two limited situations, an active shooter incident or when there is someone brandishing a firearm on campus.
+All police officers have qualified with a firearm while at the police academy and are required to attend mandatory in-service firearms training throughout the year to enable them to perform more efficiently and more safely.
+Our patrol division is comprised of a patrol captain, lieutenants, sergeants, corporals and patrol officers.